Mount Jellicoe

 Mount Jellicoe is a 3075 m mountain summit located in Peter Lougheed Provincial Park in the Canadian Rockies of Alberta, Canada.
 Its nearest higher peak is Mount Smith-Dorrien, 2.0 km to the north.
 The Haig Glacier lies below the west aspect of Jellicoe, and the Smith-Dorrien Glacier lies to the north.
 The Continental Divide is 2.0 km to the west.

 Like so many of the mountains in Kananaskis Country, Mount Jellicoe received its name from the persons and ships involved in the 1916 Battle of Jutland, the only major sea battle of the First World War.

 History

 Mount Jellicoe was named in 1918 to honor Admiral of the Fleet John R. Jellicoe (1859–1935), the commander of the British Grand Fleet who led the Royal Navy into the Battle of Jutland in World War I.

 The first ascent of the peak was made in 1922 by E.W.
 Crawford, W. Gillespie, M.D.
 Geddes, M.P.
 Hendrie, and N.D.B.
 Hendrie.

-The mountain's name was officially adopted in 1924 by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted in 1924 by the Geographical Names Board of Canada.